PowerDNS/lightningstream/docs/schema-native.md

 - Nanosecond precision for sync conflict resolution.
 - No duplication of data in shadow tables.
 - Better performance, because data does not need to be copied to and from shadow tables.
-- Many operations can be performed using read locks, which do no block other readers and writers.
+- Many operations can be performed using read locks, which do not block other readers and writers.

 ## Native header